What’s New ?

 • 7 Minutes Read

 Selection sort is a sorting algorithm that selects the smallest element from an unsorted list and sets it at the beginning of the unsorted list in each iteration.
-The selection sort algorithm sorts an array by repeatedly choosing the smallest member from the unsorted segment and placing it at the beginning (in ascending order).
+It sorts an array by repeatedly choosing the smallest member from the unsorted segment and placing it at the beginning (in ascending order).

 selectionSort(array, size)